Why Don’t The Munchies Make You Fat?

 Another study also shows that cannabis consumption is associated with lower BMI.
 But this “association did not occur through the glucose metabolic process or related inflammatory markers.”
 Cannabis’ influence on weight, therefore, mediates this.

 We don’t yet entirely understand the underlying mechanisms behind low BMI in cannabis patients.
-But, this association may be caused by behavioral modifications.
+But, this association may come from behavioral modifications.
 Or, on the other hand, cannabis may modify how cells affect food metabolization.

 Since we know that caloric intake and expenditure is the primary determiner of weight gain, one potential reason for a lower BMI in people who take cannabis could be due to higher energy expenditure.